So, you’ve built a website that drives leads and sales.

 Marketing tools typically allow integrations with a bunch of tools that can become a great extension to their features.
-That’s why, when choosing a platform for email outreach or selecting a task management tool, it’s important to pay attention to what integrations the company offers.
+That’s why, when choosing a platform for outbound or selecting a task management tool, it’s important to pay attention to what integrations the company offers.

 4. Use application integration tools

 Say the functionality of your lead generation tool doesn’t allow you to integrate it with your email marketing platform.
 What should you do then?

 The easiest workaround is to use an application integration tool.

 Now, you can easily connect your JotForm account to the SendPulse email marketing platform and schedule email sequences for new users that have filled in one of your forms without going on a paid plan of Mailchimp or HubSpot.
 To stay on top of your task list, you might want to integrate your Drift chat and Trello board.
 Whatever integration you come up with, it’s most likely it’s made possible by one of the integration tools.

 If the number of tasks that your marketing tools run monthly doesn’t exceed the limit that Zapier offers on a free plan, you can access this functionality without spending a dime.

 The more manual effort your customer management strategy requires, the more dependent you’ll be on your or other team members’ capacity.
 With the help of integrations, you can optimize almost every marketing process.